mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Pothole or surface erosion area where the top layer of asphalt has worn away, 15th June :- [7713217](https://www.fixmystreet.com/report/7713217)
+- Pavement is blocked by barriers with no signage forcing pedestrians on to road by blind summit of hill.
+Builders frequently park on the double yellow lines by the blockage making life for pedestrians, wheelchairs and buggies even more difficult and dangerous., 15th June :- [7713198](https://www.fixmystreet.com/report/7713198)
 - Van fully parked on pavement meaning pedestrians have to walk into traffic, 15th June :- [7713028](https://www.fixmystreet.com/report/7713028)
 - Stench from gully - been told it needs to be capped, 15th June :- [7712799](https://www.fixmystreet.com/report/7712799)
 - Overnight damage to tarmac laid on 6 June by heavy vehicle - now causing trip hazard, 15th June :- [7712550](https://www.fixmystreet.com/report/7712550)